-Full data harmonization will first become feasible once results of extensive proficiency testing programmes become freely available, and a common set of 'international' reference methods (e.g., ISO methods or methods developed by GLOSOLAN) has been accepted as the common standard by the international soil community.
-Availability of such PT data sets will provide the basis for method validation between laboratories with their actual/adjusted method.
+- A common set of 'international' reference methods (e.g., ISO or GLOSOLAN standard operation procedures) has been accepted as the common standard by the international soil science community, and - Results of globally distributed proficiency testing program become freely available.
+Such proficiency testing program would provide the basis for method validation between laboratories with their actual/adjusted method.